pjoshk1-dev/Startup/README.md

 Top Left: Main menu.
 All buttons will be grayed out aside from login and sign up until the user does so.
 Top Right: Card collection screen.
 Users can view their cards, choose which ones are in their deck, trade with friends, and destroy extra cards for rewards.
 Bottom Left: Battle screen.
 Players can see cards in their hand, how many their opponent has, and the effects of cards change the play area in real time.
 Bottom Right: Friend list.
 Users can add friends through usernames saved on the database and see which of their friends are online, offer trades, or challenge them to battles.

 ![Backend diagram image](startup_backend_diagram.jpg)

+Diagram of how users interact with the backend to play.
+On their turn, players choose which of their cards to play or otherwise make a move, which is sent to the server.
+The server interprets the play and updates the gamestate accordingly.
+The server then sends the update back to both users to update their screens.

 ### Key features